 Completing recovery treatment means you learned new skills to prevent relapse.
 Those skills need to be practiced and fine-tuned.
 If you need help implementing your skills, you can continue working with an individual therapist and attend support groups.
 Creating a support system is the easy part.
 It’s calling on your support for help that people find challenging.

 The more you practice, though, the easier it will get.
-If you need help with these skills or want to learn even more, call us today.
+Call us today if you need help with these skills or want to learn even more.
 We are eager to help you.

 - Cohut M. Giving up alcohol for just 1 month has lasting benefits.
 Published January 3, 2019.
 Accessed October 5, 2022. https://www.medicalnewstoday.com/articles/324079

 - Pettersen H, Landheim A, Skeie I, et al. How Social Relationships Influence Substance Use Disorder Recovery: A Collaborative Narrative Study.
 Subst Abuse.
 2019;13:1178221819833379. doi:10.1177/1178221819833379